elis-wind/PhD/Web_scraping/readme.md

 **Output**

-- A .txt file per word with all the contexts availble on the page
+- A .txt file per word with all the contexts available on the page